 In Mexico, the main tourist areas are generally safe.
 Of course, don’t carry large sums of money on you, flaunt valuables or buy drugs.
 If you’re using local transportation, keep your things close.
 We’ve traveled all throughout Mexico and the biggest threat we encountered was sunburn and dehydration.

 Looking for more info?
-Check out all the articles we’ve written on travel in North America and start planning your dream trip.
+Check out all the articles we’ve written on travel to North America and start planning your dream trip.